 Almost all startups and SMBs struggle to deliver high-quality software on time.
 Nothing groundbreaking here since even Palo Alto residents often look for cost-effective QA solutions and have limited budgets.
 If you ask us what the most influential contributor to delays is, we’ll say inefficient testing processes.

-Frankly, testing is the primary source of delivery delays, especially at the enterprise level.
+Frankly, testing is the primary source of delivery delays, and QA for startups often becomes an even bigger bottleneck due to limited teams and resources.
 This stage consumes up to 35% of the overall IT budget and takes 23 days to complete on average.

-And this is in the era of AI and total automation.
+And this is in the era of AI and total automation, where AI testing for startups can finally replace slow manual processes.
 GitLab, for example, found that 67% of US companies have their software development lifecycle at least partly automated.
 Aligns with the top priority for most companies — security.

-Below, we explore whether automated testing for small businesses is relevant (spoiler: it is) and how integrating Artificial Intelligence into quality assurance processes can help small companies break the mold of typical ineffective startups.
+Below, we explore whether automated testing tools for startups are relevant (spoiler: they are) and how integrating Artificial Intelligence into quality assurance processes can help small companies break the mold of typical ineffective startups.

 If you are on the fence about AI, thinking it’s too expensive to play with, keep reading.
 You will be surprised at how it can save you money and time.

-Why startups and SMBs should care about AI in QA
+Why startups should care about AI in QA

 Quality assurance is a core driver of user satisfaction, retention, and eventually, business growth.
 A post-release bug costs 100x more than one detected during development (controversial point.
 However, many refer to this idea).

-Anyway, many struggle to find relevant SMB software testing solutions due to resource limitations.
+Anyway, many struggle to find effective software testing for startups, since resource limitations make it harder to match enterprise QA standards.
 While big tech giants have dedicated and various testing roles (the pic below shows only four of them), “usual” companies can’t boast about wide QA departments.

-The common truth is that the QA team (if there is any at all) is about half the amount of the development team.
+The common truth is that the QA team (if there is any at all) is about half the amount of the development team — one of the most overlooked startup QA challenges.
 But the situation in startups and SMBs is way worse.

 Common QA pain points for startups and SMBs